Theory on new fractional operators using normalization and probability tools: Conclusions and open problems

 Besides the future research lines suggested in~\cite{arx_jo}, some open problems from the present paper are the following: \begin{itemize} \item The study of more properties of rescaled operators with bounded kernels.
-Albeit they can be related to ordinary or Caputo differential equations, their use in pure and applied mathematics shall be investigated.
 See Section~\ref{subsec2_norm}. \item The development of more theory on operators with memory~\eqref{new_fr_derii}.
 Specifically, it would be of great relevance to obtain a complete resolution of Conjecture~\ref{conj_WWW}.
-This would better characterize when the fundamental theorem of calculus and existence-and-uniqueness results hold; see Subsection~\ref{subsec_conjesdz}. \item The study of the new Mittag-Leffler-type function~\eqref{mlf_kon}: representation formulas, dynamics, asymptotic values, etc. \item The investigation of dynamical systems based on the new operator~\eqref{new_fr_derii}. \item The design of numerical methods for~\eqref{ode_DDDD}.
+This would better characterize when the fundamental theorem of calculus and existence-and-uniqueness results hold; see Section~\ref{subsec_conjesdz}. \item The study of the new Mittag-Leffler-type function~\eqref{mlf_kon}: representation formulas, dynamics, asymptotic values, etc. \item The investigation of dynamical systems based on the new operator~\eqref{new_fr_derii}. \item The design of numerical methods for~\eqref{ode_DDDD}.
 The search of applications in modeling. \end{itemize}